Nail Technician Booth Rentals

 Average Nail Salon Booth Rental Rates

-Typically, nail salon rentals run between $100 and $150 per week for desks, tables, or booths.
-They can go up to as much as $1,000 or more if it's a prime location with a ton of foot traffic or at a spa charging higher prices for services.
-The fees may be negotiable with the salon owner and you may get a better rate if they have many open spaces.
+Typically, a booth rental for a nail tech runs between $100 and $150 per week..
+They can go up to as much as $1,000 or more if it's a prime location with a lot of foot traffic or an upscale spa charging higher prices for services.
+The rental fees may be negotiable with the salon owner and you may get a better rate if they have many open spaces.

 If you're renting an actual room and not just a booth/space at a nail salon, the cost will likely be $150-200/week.
-However, you may gain perks, such as privacy, a sink, water and electric included.
+However, you may gain perks, such as privacy, a sink, water and electric included in your rent.

 Gaining Freedom, but Losing some Control

-When you decide to rent a booth in a salon or spa, you'll gain some freedom.
-As an employee, you work the hours you're asked to work and you get paid what the owner decides to pay you when you're hired.
-Renting a nail salon booth means you set your own hours and you will likely be given 24/7 access.
+When you decide to rent a booth as a nail tech, you'll certainly gain freedom.
+As an employee at an existing shop, you work the hours you're asked to work and you get paid what the owner decides to pay you when you're hired.
+Renting a booth allows you to set your own hours and you will likely be given 24/7 access.
 However, you may have to pay an additional fee to use the space outside of normal business hours.

 THE FREEDOM YOU GAIN COMES AT A PRICE; YOUR BOOTH RENTAL FEE.
 IN ADDITION, YOU STILL HAVE TO DEAL WITH THE SALON OWNER AND ABIDE BY ANY RULES/RESTRICTIONS OUTLINED IN YOUR RENTAL AGREEMENT.

 Along with the rules of the agreement, your salon or spa owner may set the prices for your services.
 Even if they don't set the exact prices, they may give you a range you must stay within.
 After all, if you and five other nail technicians are working at the same salon and charging different prices, it can get confusing for clients.